 With pre-season in full swing, all the 1st Team coaches at Harlequins took the opportunity to jet off around the globe for personal development.
 I chose Melbourne as my destination of choice.
 The purpose: a chance to have a look at how other sports such as Rugby League and Australian Rules Football, as well as other rugby union organizations, go about their business in order to improve our own rugby coaching.

-It was a privilege to be invited into the inner circles of the Melbourne Storm (see photo above), Geelong Cats and Melbourne Rebels and much was gleaned from them, with the over-riding message, REPETITION is the key to learning and its basics, basics, basics.
+It was a privilege to be invited into the inner circles of the Melbourne Storm (see photo above), Geelong Cats and Melbourne Rebels.
+I thoroughly enjoyed the time I spent with the teams, soaking in as much new information as I possibly could.
+As a new Geelong Cats and Melbourne Rebels fan, I was tempted to invest in some team merch from the afl store, but that’s not what you’re here to hear.
+Much was gleaned from my time with the teams, with the over-riding message, REPETITION is the key to learning and its basics, basics, basics.

 You could argue that NRL and AFL are far more simplistic sports – let’s not get into that debate – but they absolutely hammer the fundamentals when it comes to skill acquisition.
 Sure they have the climate to venture outdoors (the middle of the Melbourne winter, reputedly the worst for ten years, was on a par to that I returned home to!), but when they do, its practice, practice, practice.